 PRICING AND ADDITIONAL INFORMATION (AUD$):

-Price based on a group size of 12 people + Dr Tonia Cochran leading and local guides in each location.
+Price based on a group size of 6-8 people with local guides throughout or 9-12 people + Dr Tonia Cochran leading and local guides in each location.

 Inclusions: 13 nights’ accommodation, transport and specialist guiding for day and night tours as outlined above, all meals, entrance fees and activities including the trip to the Great Barrier Reef as outlined in the itinerary, transport, National Park entry fees and activities.
 Also includes Goods and Services Tax (=VAT)

-Flights not included in price (except the flights to and from Kangaroo Island) but are best options based on 2019 flight schedules.
+Flights not included in price but are best options based on current 2021 flight schedules.
 We will provide final flight details closer to the time of departure.